I love the sex I have with Gorgeous Man.

 He said the secret to having sex with your wife in the evening, was to start making love to her first thing in the morning.

 This means being nice to your partner.
 Tell them you love them.
 Give them cuddles regularly, not just when you want sex.
 Appreciate them and make sure they know it.

 If you don’t want sex with your partner, try doing none of the above, plus make it clear that you are entitled to sex.
 For good measure, make them feel guilty for not putting out as much as they ought to.

 This concurs with what a clinical sex therapist told me.
 She said of all the many couples she’d ever seen, their sexual problems all boiled down to one thing – problems with intimacy.

 That’s right.
-All of her clients’ sexual problems were caused by one thing – problems with physical and emotional intimacy.
+All of her clients’ sexual problems were caused by the same thing – problems with physical and emotional intimacy.

 So that’s the second reason Gorgeous Man is a top-shelf lover.
 He almost always freely dispenses physical cuddles 24/7, and I can rely on his emotional support 24/7.